 This is an ideal project for beginners.
-If you are travelling across continents and would like to catch up on some sleep, this mask would be the right option.
-A very simple project, all you need is a piece of fabric, elastic and sewing supplies.
+If you are traveling across continents and would like to catch up on some sleep, this mask would be the right option.
+A very simple project, all you need is a piece of fabric, elastic, and sewing supplies.

-Yet another essential while travelling, this jewelry travel case is just right for storing all your accessories like earring, rings, bracelets and other small items.
-The small zipper pocket provided at the end of the case provides additional storage option.
+Yet another essential while traveling, this jewelry travel case is just right for storing all your accessories like earrings, rings, bracelets, and other small items.
+The small zipper pocket provided at the end of the case provides an additional storage option.

-For all those moms travelling with their tiny tots, the changing mat is a must have accessory.
+For all those moms traveling with their tiny tots, the changing mat is a must-have accessory.
 Here the mat is designed in two patterns – satchel style with handle and clutch style.
 Both the patterns are travel friendly and will add to your comfort.

 When you travel, you often take those little bottles of shampoo, conditioner, toothpaste, etc. How to keep it all organized so you can find everything?
 How do you pack it up quickly and easily making sure everything stays neat and tidy?
 Well, here's your answer with a mesh shower caddy that can not only hold all those small packages, but it can go right in the shower with you.
 It dry quickly so you can pack it and keeps everything visible and organized.

-If you are a sewing fanatic like me who would like to sew even on the top of alps, then you would definitely require a sewing caddy for organising all those itsy bitsy sewing supplies.
+If you are a sewing fanatic like me who would like to sew even on the top of the alps, then you would definitely require a sewing caddy for organizing all those itsy bitsy sewing supplies.
 Irene provides us with a very interesting pattern for a travel sewing caddy.

-Keep your valuables safe and sound with this attract and functional purse design.
+Keep your valuables safe and sound with this attractive and functional purse design.
 The bag features internal zippered pockets and a top zipper that closes completely to prevent pickpocketing of your valuables.
-The project has a full tutorial and video sewalong.
+The project has a full tutorial and video sew-along.

-I hope these travel sewing projects makes your packing and travel a more comfortable experience.
+I hope these travel sewing projects make your packing and travel a more comfortable experience.
 Bon voyage!